solix/CarND-Behavioral-Cloning-P3/README.md

 I applied normalisation to have zero-centred mean for each data and I used cropping inside the model removing down part of image make it easier for the network to look for interesting features.

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set using `sklearn..
+In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I then applied generator to create batch features and batch labels for both training and validation data.

 To combat the overfitting, I modified the model so that on each densed layer it used `dropout =0.2` as one of the regularisation techniques for neural network.